C2SP/wycheproof/doc/ff1.md

 a planned use case.
 As a result the existing test vectors try to cover common alphabets.

+## Rounding errors

+Some implementations use floating point arithmetic to compute bounds.
+One place where the use of floating point arithmetic can easily lead to incorrect results is step 3 of Algorithm 7.
+This step computes

+b = ⎡ ⎡v log<sub>2</sub>(radix)⎤/8⎤.

+It is important that log<sub>2</sub>(radix) is computed without rounding errors when radix is a power of 2.
+E.g., using the equivalence

+log<sub>2</sub>(radix) = ln(radix) / ln(2)

+easily leads to floating point values slightly bigger than the correct result.
+The immediately following ceil will then round up to the next higher integer.

+An example that sometimes fails is v = 29 and radix = 256.
+Computing v log<sub>2</sub>(radix) as v log(radix) / log(2) using double gives v log(radix)
+/ log(2) = 232.00000000000003 and b = 30 instead of the correct result b = 29.

 ## A proposed simplification

 There are some ways to reduce the amount of integer arithmetic done during